dfelinto/blender-manual/manual/animation/armatures/bones/properties/bendy_bones.rst

    :Absolute:
       The Bézier handle is controlled by the **position** of the head (tail) of the handle bone relative to the head (tail) of the current bone.
-      Note that for this to work, there must be a non-zero distance between these bones.
+      Note that for this to work, there must be a nonzero distance between these bones.
       If the handle is also a B-Bone, additional processing is applied to further smooth the transition, assuming that the bones in effect form a chain.
    :Relative: